mustafah15/mhussain.net/src/content/blog/job-hunting.md

 description: "this is a blog post about how I job hunt as a software engineer"
 ---

-> Update: These tips helped me again to get new job offers after being affected by the layoff in ResearchGate in September 2023.

 I have been working as a software engineer since 2015, jumped between different jobs 2 in Germany and a few more in Egypt and I think finally I found my best strategy to hunt a new job.

 The interview process is a series of steps in most cases there are four steps: